Ernie Gonzalez: Professional career

 Gonzalez played full-time on the PGA Tour from 1985 to 1989.
 He shot a 14-under-par 128 to edge Joey Sindelar by one stroke to win the rain-shortened 36-hole Pensacola Open in 1986 for his only Tour victory.
 The win by Gonzalez was the first by a left-handed golfer on the PGA Tour since Bob Charles at the 1974 Greater Greensboro Open.
 He also became only the third left-hander ever to win an event on Tour, after Charles and Sam Adams.

 Gonzalez was friends with Phil Mickelson, a fellow left-hander and San Diegan.
 In 1988, Gonzalez's penultimate season on the Tour, he helped organize a practice round for Mickelson with Seve Ballesteros.
-This occurred during Mickelson's first PGA Tour event at the Shearson Lehman Hutton Andy Williams Open, which he entered as an amateur.
+This occurred during Mickelson's first PGA Tour event at the Shearson Lehman Hutton Andy Williams Open, where Mickelson entered as an amateur.

-Later years and death

 After losing his Tour card, Gonzalez worked as a golf instructor and a warehouseman at Wirtz Beverage Nevada.
 He has also played in a limited number of Nationwide Tour events, and in select PGA Tour events using exemptions.
 He lived with his family in Las Vegas, where he was employed at a beverage distributorship.
 The only event on the PGA Tour Champions that he participated in after turning 50 was the 2011 Senior Open Championship.
 However, he did not make the cut.

+Personal life

 Gonzalez was married to Judy.
 Their son, David, was born in 1992, and Gonzalez later became teetotal to set a good example for him.
 His nephew was Brian Smock, who also played on the PGA Tour.
 Gonzalez was a Christian and attended Shadow Hills Baptist Church.

 Gonzalez died on May 15, 2020, at a hospital in Chicago.
 He was 59, and had been suffering from complications of Alzheimer's disease.